sass/sass-site/source/blog/027-libsass-is-deprecated.md

 language is much deeper and more complex than they expected, and LibSass alone among all of those implementations managed to become fully-featured enough to provide real value for thousands if not millions of users.
-These maintainers deserve to be proud of that work, and I hope they'll always themselves part of the Sass community going forward.
+These maintainers deserve to be proud of that work, and I hope they'll always consider themselves part of the Sass community going forward.